In A Blink, Their World Vanished

 This tornado touched down just east of Delavan and moved east northeast, steadily intensifying across rural Faribault County.
 It devastated several farms northeast of Easton, hurling timber up to three miles away, leaving large boards embedded in the ground.
 Large farmhouses vanished and seven people were killed in this area.
 The tornado then turned more eastward, leveling homes south and east of Minnesota Lake.
 Slightly weaker, the tornado tracked north of Freeborn and northwest of Hartland, where two more people were killed.
 It passed between Ellendale and Geneva before finally lifting four miles west of Blooming Prairie.
 The tornado had traveled over 40 miles across the southern Minnesota countryside.
 Four people were injured when a farmhouse was destroyed near the end of the track.
 In all, nine people were killed and dozens of buildings were destroyed.

 Darlington, Wisconsin – May 22, 1893

 This tornado devastated farmland across rural Willow Springs township north of Darlington.
 It formed two miles northwest of that town and moved northeast, ravaging open country east of Calamine.
-Entire farms roughly four miles north of Darlington simply vanished.
+Entire farms roughly four miles north-northeast of Darlington simply vanished.
 Two people were killed when farmhouses were wiped out.
-Passing northwest of Fayette, the tornado destroyed further homes in Moscow Township, where another person was killed, before lifting.
+Passing northwest of Fayette, the tornado destroyed more homes in Moscow Township, where another person was killed, before lifting.